kim-hansu/kim-hansu.github.io/_posts/2026-07-28-PresentationWCCMECCOMAS2026.md

    <p>
      WCCM is a biennial congress organized by the
      <a href="https://iacm.info/" target="_blank" rel="noopener noreferrer">International Association for Computational Mechanics (IACM)</a>.
-     The 17th WCCM was held jointly with the
-     <a href="https://eccomas.org/" target="_blank" rel="noopener noreferrer">10th European Congress on Computational Methods in Applied Sciences and Engineering</a>.
+     The 17th WCCM was held jointly with the 10th European Congress on Computational Methods in Applied Sciences and Engineering.
 The joint congress was co-organized by the
      <a href="https://eccomas.org/" target="_blank" rel="noopener noreferrer">European Community on Computational Methods in Applied Sciences and Engineering (ECCOMAS)</a>
      and the
      <a href="https://www.gacm.de/" target="_blank" rel="noopener noreferrer">German Association for Computational Mechanics (GACM)</a>.